taegyoon-kim/programming_25fall/README.md

 The use of generative AI tools is permitted in this course and can be a valuable aid in your learning process (but NOT a replacement for it).

-Especially in the early stages of learning---when you’re building foundational programming skills (e.g., recursion, branching, loops) as well as more advanced techniques (e.g., clustering embeddings, building predictive models)---it is essential that you deeply understand the logic behind any code you write or use.
+Especially in the early stages of learning—when you’re building foundational programming skills (e.g., recursion, branching, loops) as well as more advanced techniques (e.g., clustering embeddings, building predictive models)—it is essential that you deeply understand the logic behind any code you write or use.

 Relying on AI-generated code without comprehension is harmful.
 You are expected to invest the time and effort to work through tasks independently, reason through the structure of your approaches, and understand the purpose of each line of code.